-Children’s National Health System leads the field in making bone marrow1 transplants safer and more effective for your child.
+Children’s National Hospital leads the field in making bone marrow1 transplants safer and more effective for your child.
 Our team has helped to pioneer extracorporeal photopheresis, a novel technique used to fight transplant complications like graft-versus-host disease.2

 Expertise in Using Extracorporeal Photopheresis to Fight Graft-Versus-Host Disease

 We are proud to be one of the only programs in the country offering extracorporeal photopheresis, a painless procedure which alters your child’s white blood cell3 function to fight graft-versus-host disease.
 Highlights of our program include:

 - Expertise: Children’s National is home to an international leader in pediatric bone marrow transplantation and graft-versus-host disease, David Jacobsohn, M.D., ScM.

 - Research: Our team of experts leads groundbreaking research in many aspects of extracorporeal photopheresis.
 Learn more about research and clinical trials.

 - Early Intervention: As graft-versus-host disease experts, we specialize in identifying the first signs of this condition to protect your child from severe complications.